Article updated: October 21, 2021

 Let’s say you’re comparing Facebook Page analytics reports from April to March and wondering how Page impressions increased if Post impressions decreased.
-Post impressions display the impressions for just the posts that were published in March and April.
-Page impressions displays impressions for all posts on the Page, regardless of when they were published.
+Post impressions display the impressions for the posts published in March and April.
+Page impressions display impressions for all posts on the Page, regardless of when they were published.
 Page impressions may have increased in April because, in addition to posts in March and April, posts in February were still generating good engagement.

 Numeric analytics data (for example, numbers of replies, comments, likes) is stored indefinitely.
-However, Hootsuite stops updating analytics data for posts older than one month, even if they generate additional engagement.
+However, Hootsuite stops updating analytics data for posts older than one month, even if they continue to generate engagement.

 Analytics data (for posts) is stored with the following limits: